cirruslabs/cirrus-ci-docs/docs/guide/docker-pipe.md

       validate_script: /liche --document-root=site --recursive site/
 ```

-Amount of CPU and memory that a pipe is using can be configured with `resources` field:
+Amount of CPU and memory that a pipe has access to can be configured with `resources` field:

 ```yaml
 pipe: